Table of Contents

 |Termination||The behavior to achieve the goal has become ‘normal’|

-It is rare that there is just one motivation or one tendency toward need.
-On the contrary, often there are simultaneous different motivational tendencies in us, and we have to decide on the one to follow.
+There is rarely just 1 motivation or 1 tendency toward need.
+On the contrary, often there are simultaneous different motivational tendencies in us, and we have to decide on the 1 to follow.
 Hereby, conflicts arise.

 The 3 conflict typologies by Lewin (1931):

-In an appetence conflict, the affected individual has to decide between two positive alternatives.
+In an appetence conflict, the affected individual has to decide between 2 positive alternatives.

-Example: You have been admitted to study veterinary medicine as well as human medicine and now have to decide on one.
+Example: You have been admitted to study veterinary medicine as well as human medicine and now have to decide on 1.

 Aversion-Aversion conflict: The avoidance conflict

-In an aversion conflict, the affected individual has the choice between two negative alternatives, in other words choosing the “lesser evil”.
+In an aversion conflict, the affected individual has the choice between 2 negative alternatives, in other words choosing the ‘lesser evil’.

-Example: You contemplate working two hours overtime in the evening versus getting up earlier tomorrow in order to finish writing the discharge letters.
+Example: You contemplate working 2 hours overtime in the evening versus getting up earlier tomorrow to finish writing the discharge letters.

 Appetence-aversion conflict: The ambivalence conflict

-In an appetence-aversion conflict, the individual’s goal has both negative and positive aspects at the same time (“two sides of a coin“).
+In an appetence-aversion conflict, the individual’s goal has both negative and positive aspects at the same time (‘2 sides of a coin’).
 He is disgusted and attracted simultaneously to fulfill the tendency toward the need.

-Example: A depressed patient would like to undergo therapy with antidepressants but fears the side affects of gaining weight.
+Example: A depressed patient would like to undergo therapy with antidepressants but fears the side effects of gaining weight.

 Double appetence-aversion conflict by Miller (1944)

-The fourth type of conflict extends Lewin’s simple typology by adding the double appetence-aversion conflict.
-Here, the individuals have to decide between two alternatives, each of which has positive and negative aspects.
+The 4th type of conflict extends Lewin’s simple typology by adding the double appetence-aversion conflict.
+Here, the individuals have to decide between 2 alternatives, each of which has positive and negative aspects.

 Example: Do you choose the low paying residency in your favorite city over the highly paid job at a rural hospital in the periphery?

 One’s desire to want to beat themselves or others in their achievements is called achievement motivation.
 People with high achievement motivation choose tasks that are always a degree more challenging.
 Only if failure or success can be the result of a task, is it possible to assess a quality standard.
 Aside from positive responses like joy and pride, one is motivated by the desire for increasing efficiency: The road to success is optimized more and more in variations.

 The Risk-Preference-Model by Atkinson (1957): Expectancy x Value